firehydrant/prose_mirror/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+For developers looking to contribute or extend this gem, the test suite includes examples of various complex ProseMirror document structures including:

+- Blockquotes with embedded lists
+- Linked images
+- Nested lists (ordered and unordered)
+- Mixed formatting (bold and italic combined)
+- Code blocks with language specification
+- Horizontal rules
+- Tables (pending implementation)

+These tests serve as documentation for how different structures are (or should be) handled.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/firehydrant/prose_mirror.